dmmlynarczyk/learn/azure/video-notes/azure-identities-and-governance.md

 Important to keep it consistent in your organization to ensure things are easy to find/determine.
 You could set policies to require tags for all different types of things in Azure.
 Subscriptions, resource groups, resources, etc.

+### Azure Advisor

+**Azure Advisor**: is your go-to personalized cloud consultant, dedicated to helping you optimize your Azure deployments for maximum efficiency.
+By thoroughly analyzing your resource configurations and monitoring usage data, Azure Advisor delivers tailored recommendations that enhance various aspects of your cloud environment.

+These suggestions focus on improving *cost-effectiveness, boosting performance, ensuring reliability,* and *fortifying security,* allowing you to maximize the value of your Azure resources while minimizing potential risks.